mbrav/archive/README.md

 As the Pagoda flows through the seasons, it is aware that a day will come when it will no longer stand.
 Its existence will someday become annihilated, but only for a finite time.
 After its fall, its rebirth process will follow soon after…

 ### Functions
 * There are 4 changing seasons
-* There are 4 diffirent particles that constanly fall
+* There are 4 different particles that constantly fall
 * Bamboos that have different stages of growth
 * Floating Clouds
 * The Pagoda grows every year

-### Planned Aditions
+### Planned Additions
 * Create a process of decay of the Pagoda
 * Create a Chinese dragon that comes every Chinese New Year
 * Add wind
 * Add rain

 ### Stages
 ![Spring](http://i.imgur.com/K7SJn0Y.png)